 Gunta Stolzl.
 Gunta Stolzl was the director of the weaving department of the Bauhaus from 1926-31.
 She was the only female master at the Bauhaus and elevated weaving from crafty “women’s” work to high design.
 Her tapestries are full of color and patterns that still look modern today.
 These lacing frames brought to mind the vivid interaction of color that happens through weaving and lacing projects.

-Simple DIY toys are right up my alley and I was happy at how easily these Frame Lacers came together.
-Lacing toys are wonderful tools for developing children’s fine motor skills and are a great way to introduce the concept of patterns to kids.
+Shoelaces make the best “thread” for little hands because they have a built in “needle” and are nice and chunky to hold.
+Lacing toys are a wonderful fine motor skills activity and are a great way to introduce the concept of patterns to kids.
 Endless weaving and lacing variations can be created from them; make one for your budding textile designer today!

 Fill your child’s life with more art, design, science, and engineering!